 This is a statement in which you are informed of some potential risks involved in scuba diving and of the conduct required of you during the scuba training program.
-Your signature on this statement is required for you to participate in the scuba training program offered enroll in the scuba training program.
+Your signature on this statement is required for you to participate in the scuba training program offered

+by Instructor and

+Facility located in the

+city of , state/province of

+Read this statement prior to signing it.
+You must complete this Medical Statement, which includes the medical questionnaire section, to enroll in the scuba training program.
 If you are a minor, you must have this Statement signed by a parent or guardian.

-bv and

-~, Instructor

-Facility located in the

-1 admity

-city of , state/province of ·•

-Medica Read this statement prior to signing it.
-You mal Statement, which includes the medical ques